netsec-ethz/lightning-filter/docs/Installation.md

 ## Docker

 With the docker build, all dependencies are installed in the image and the build is performed in the container.
-See the script `run_docker.sh`.
+See the script `docker.sh`.
 To set specific compiler flags, we recommend starting a shell in the container.